* * * *

 Community Board 3 in lower Manhattan released a resolution in 2017 about the need for improvements in the M14A bus.
 Though a lot of the borough is connected through subway stations, some areas (including the edges of CB3) rely on bus service.

-The resolution said that a number of elderly residents, schoolchildren and teachers in the area rely on the bus, and that that community board asks that the MTA and other state agencies conduct research on how to stop congestion and to expand bus service.
+The resolution said that a number of elderly residents, schoolchildren and teachers in the area rely on the bus, and it asks that the MTA and other state agencies conduct research on how to stop congestion and to expand bus service.

 “I walk to the movie theater over on Houston and I take the route the bus takes and go from stop to stop,” he says.
-“It’s a half-hour walk and I get there before the bus, so that’s more than half an hour without a bus.”
+“It’s a half-hour walk and I get there before the bus.”

 Crane thinks that if bus service throughout the city were more reliable, the bus system wouldn’t be seeing a dip in ridership.
 Since low ridership can give the MTA a reason to scrap a route when budgets get tight, there’s the potential for a vicious cycle.
 Instead of cutting routes, Crane wants the MTA to consider investing in those bus lines so that more commuters want to use them.